 Once you understand what the codes are about, and what the tutorial itself is trying to teach you.
 Then you go to your own computer and peacefully type out the code replicating what you not only learned but understood well.
 This tip may look like a complete waste of time but will really help you a lot.

-We are learning programming not learning how to type fast.
-Copying code from the tutorial as fast as you can really wont help you learn to code.
-So take your time instead of just copying the code this tip will teach and force you understand the code.
+We are learning to program not learning how to type fast.
+Copying code from the tutorial as fast as you can really won’t help you learn to code.
+So take your time instead of just copying the code this tip will teach and force you to understand the code.
 And also absorb the content, helping you test yourself when you come to try it.

 2. Take Notes

 While you listen to the video trying to understand what is going on.
 I’ll recommend you start taking few notes you can easily come back to in the future.
 This will also help you a lot when you are trying to remember what to type and the theory behind the code.
 So write lots of hints, reminders, and important keywords.